-Loadon, Aug., 31.-Prince Kinyoshi Kuni, grandson of the emperor of Japan, accompanied by the Princess and Col. Kurita, his aide-de-camp. left Liverpool today on the steamer Carmancia for New York, where he will represent the Japanese government at the Hudson-Fulton celebration.
-He make a tour of the United States:
+OFFICIAL STATEMENT. health, has planned a vigorous and per-Pittsburg, Pa., Aug.
+31.-The officials of the Pennsylvania railroad here con-firm the robbery of train No. 7 near for the city's consumptive patients.
+Heretofore, the course of treatment has accompanied by the Princess and Col. Kurita, his aide-de-camp, left Liverpool today on the steamer Carmancia for New York, where he will represent the Japanese government at the Hudson-Fulton celebration.
+He make a tour of the United States.
+United States.
+JAPANESE PRINCE COMING.